Undack/ir2mqtt/README.md

     Software:
         Tuya CloudCutter (see digiblurDIY’s guide)
         https://digiblur.com/2023/08/19/updated-tuya-cloudcutter-with-esphome-bk7231-how-to-guide/

-        LT Chip Tool (for reading/adjusting device configuration) ESPHome (v10.yml firmware to be compiled and flashed) Home Assistant (for device integration)
+        ESPHome (v10.yml firmware to be compiled and flashed) Home Assistant (for device integration)
-        A web browser to reference icons from Pictogrammers MDI Library

 Step 1: Preparing Your Device & Installing Kickstart Firmware